carbon-language/carbon-lang/llvm/docs/AMDGPUDwarfExtensionsForHeterogeneousDebugging.rst

 compiler [:ref:`GCC <amdgpu-dwarf-GCC>`] and the Perforce TotalView HPC debugger [:ref:`Perforce-TotalView <amdgpu-dwarf-Perforce-TotalView>`].

-However, the proposal is intended to be vendor and architecture neutral.
-It is believed to apply to other heterogenous hardware devices including GPUs, DSPs, FPGAs, and other specialized hardware.
+However, the extensions are intended to be vendor and architecture neutral.
+They are believed to apply to other heterogenous hardware devices including GPUs, DSPs, FPGAs, and other specialized hardware.
 These collectively include similar characteristics and requirements as AMDGPU devices.
-Parts of the proposal can also apply to traditional CPU hardware that supports large vector registers.
+Some of the extension can also apply to traditional CPU hardware that supports large vector registers.
 Compilers can map source languages and extensions that describe large scale parallel execution onto the lanes of the vector registers.
 This is common in programming languages used in ML and HPC.
-The proposal also includes improved support for optimized code on any architecture.
+The extensions also include improved support for optimized code on any architecture.
 Some of the generalizations may also benefit other issues that have been raised.

-The proposal has evolved though collaboration with many individuals and active prototyping within the GDB debugger and LLVM compiler.
+The extensions have evolved though collaboration with many individuals and active prototyping within the GDB debugger and LLVM compiler.
 Input has also been very much appreciated from the developers working on the Perforce TotalView HPC Debugger and GCC compiler.

 The AMDGPU has several features that require additional DWARF functionality in order to support optimized code.